WwZzz/easyFL/README.md

 ujson>=4.0.2
 ```

-Additional dependencies are only necessaryfor particular algorithms like fedmgda+ and cluster_sampling.
+Additional dependencies are only necessary for particular algorithms like fedmgda+ and clustered_sampling.
 ```
 cvxopt>=1.2.0
 scipy>=1.3.1